-Employment Rate is the number of people in employment expressed as a percentage of all people aged 16-64.
-Teignbridge's employment rate has been consistently higher than the national average for the 6-year period July 2010 to June 2016 and with the exception of one year kept above the level for Devon as a whole.
+Employment Rate is the number of people economically active expressed as a percentage of all people aged 16-64.
+Teignbridge's employment rate has been consistently higher than the national average for the 6-year period July 2010 to June 2019 and with a couple of exceptions, kept above the level for Devon as a whole.